 If you’d like a copy of the price list, do get in touch.

 If history is any guide, significantly more than you’ve allowed so far.
 There’s something about web projects (the temptation to make last-minute additions to the site, maybe) which means they never seem to run to schedule.

 But whatever’s delaying things, it won’t be the copy.
 We’ll give you a firm schedule alongside your quote, and we’ll stick to it.

 Obviously, that schedule will depend on the scale of the site, and the amount of input we need from you and your stakeholders.
 But given a little advance notice, we’ve been known to take smaller sites from fact-find conversation to signed-off copy within a matter of days.

 Got any more questions?
-Our Senior Account Managers Chloe and Sarah are here to talk you through the process.
+Our Account Management team are here to talk you through the process.
 Please drop us a line…